-- Death in the student's immediate family (parents, children, spouse, siblings, etc.). - Appointments for the student or an immediate family member (parents, children, spouse, siblings, etc.) for serious illness, injury, or conditions with reoccurring appointments. - Students with ongoing documented medical conditions may need to attend required medical appointments repeatedly, which

-- In this instance, if the student does not have more than ten total infractions, three infractions can be waived per day.
+• Death in the student's immediate family (parents, children, spouse, siblings, etc.).

+- Appointments for the student or an immediate family member (parents, children, spouse, siblings, etc.) for serious illness, injury, or conditions with reoccurring appointments. - Students with ongoing documented medical conditions may need to attend required medical appointments repeatedly, which could result in potential course failure due to professionalism.
+Often, this pertains to students with serious ongoing medical conditions or Veteran Students with appointments.
+These students may qualify for an attendance accommodation, which should be approved by the SSD and ED/DO. - In this instance, if the student does not have more than ten total infractions, three infractions can be waived per day.
 The student needs to submit documentation as described in the guide. - Act of nature. - In this instance, no documentation is required.
 The campus leader will use sound judgement to verify the exception. - Student involved in a serious accident. - Hospitalization of the student or an immediate family member (parents, children, spouse, siblings, etc.). - Students with a documented court appearance or jury duty and need to be present as required by law. - Required short-term military service (verified by official email or memo). - In this instance, if the student does not have more than ten total infractions, three infractions can be waived per day, for which documentation of short-term military service is supplied. - Religious holidays (verified by documentation from student's religious leader). - In this instance, if the student does not have more than ten total infractions, three infractions can be waived per day, for which documentation of religious holidays is supplied. - Pre-approved job interview, orientation, or training (verified by email from Career Services or SMART comment).
 If a student finds a job interview on his/her own and can provide supporting material, the student can make up time missed for interviewing and/or mandatory training. - Students with documented transportation issues (e.g., car breaks down en route to class). - Student is approved for a later return from a Leave of Absence (LOA).
-Student Services will notify Education that an approval has been granted so a student who wants to make up time has the opportunity to do so. - Exceptions Other situations not noted in this document may be approved by the Education Director/Director of Operations.
+Student Services will notify Education that an approval has been granted so a student who wants to make up time has the opportunity to do so.

+Exceptions - Other situations not noted in this document may be approved by the Education Director/Director of Operations.